chtoucas/Narvalo.NET/docs/Issues.md

     inside a subdirectory of `$(OutDir)`.
 To correct this, we instruct MSBuild to use the standard behaviour: `$(GenerateProjectSpecificOutputFolder) = false`.

-[1] Narvalo.Facts fails when called from Make.proj and run twice in a row.
+[1] Narvalo.Facts fails when called from Narvalo.proj and run twice in a row.
     Narvalo.Core and Narvalo.Common use the default namespace (`Narvalo`) and both define a resource named `SR.resx` (with default access modifier kept, that is internal).
 I have not found the reason but, when running the tests